marlon-rodrigues/SDC-Behavioral-Cloning-P3/README.md

 In this project, I used what I've learned about deep neural networks and convolutional neural networks to clone driving behavior.
 I trained, validated and tested a model using Keras.
 The model outputs a steering angle to an autonomous vehicle.

-I used a simulator provided by Udacity where you could steer a car around a track for data collection.
+I used a simulator provided by Udacity where I could steer a car around a track for data collection.
 I used image data and steering angles to train a neural network and then used this model to drive the car autonomously around the track.

 The Project
 ---